chriskaf20/Chillfy/AUTHENTICATION_SETUP.md

 # Authentication System Setup Guide

-This guide explains how to set up and use the new email/password authentication system alongside the existing magic link authentication.
+This guide explains how to set up and use the email/password authentication system.

-## 🚀 New Features Added
+## 🚀 Features

 ### 1. Email/Password Sign-Up
 - New sign-up page at `/auth/signup`